Thrineshroyal/LU-Decomposition/README.md

 (i) To find the L and U matrix
 ```
 '''Program to find L and U matrix using LU decomposition.
-Developed by: Santhan Kumar
+Developed by: Thrinesh Royal
-RegisterNumber: 23004568
+RegisterNumber: 23004810
 '''
 from scipy.linalg import lu
 import numpy as np